Tybern82/SFX-ShowPlayer/README.md

 # SFX-ShowPlayer-OpenTK
-Rewrite of the SFX-ShowPlayer to use the OpenTK/OpenAL framework, rather than the Windows only NAudio
+Rewrite of the SFX-ShowPlayer to use a runtime selected framework, rather than the Windows only NAudio